lakshmankumar12/languageNotes/go_notes.md

     Point{1,2}
     Point{X:1, Y:2}
     ```
-* whether u have direct struct var or pointer to struct, u can still use dot
 * Functions that return struct, can better return struct-pointer.
 This will
   make function call be a L-value
 * Struct can't have the same struct inside, but have a pointer of itself.